The Stanford Law Review was organized in 1948. In his President’s Page from the Review’s first volume, Warren Christopher wrote that

-The Stanford Law Review is committed to diversity in its membership.
-We have demonstrated this commitment in a number of ways, including:
+The Stanford Law Review is committed to diversity in its membership and has demonstrated this commitment in a number of ways:

 - Institutionalizing efforts to recruit diverse candidates by adding a focus on diversity to the responsibilities of the Senior Development Editor in charge of membership;

-- Conducting a critical review of the candidate exercise with experienced professors in order to minimize the disparate impact of the exercise upon students of color;
+- Critically reviewing the candidate exercise with experienced professors to minimize the exercise’s disparate impact upon students of color;

-- Reaching out to students (and especially women) from typically underrepresented career interests (corporate, business, public interest, and others).
+- Reaching out individually to students from typically underrepresented career interests (corporate, business, public interest, and others).